How to Hide Programs Installed in Windows 10

 - The message shown in Programs and Features indicates that you intend to hide the apps.

-To prevent these problems, you can use third-party apps built to hide apps from the Windows Control Panel and settings and do not have any of the above disadvantages.
+To prevent these problems, you can use third-party apps built to hide apps from the Windows Control Panel and settings, which do not have any of the above disadvantages.
 To show apps again, edit the policy and select Not Configured.

 Use Hide From Uninstall List to hide applications.